 - Adding Fun and Variety to your Routines

-Here is a fun and simple balance exercise you can do in your home during lockdown.
+Here is a fun and simple balance exercise you can do in your home during the lockdown.
 This can be done anytime.
 Before you start, make sure to find a safe, open area that is clear of obstacles or anything you can fall on!

 Ready?
 Now STAND with your feet solidly on the ground.